Ranzuu/Shadow-UI/README.md

 ![Main3](https://github.com/user-attachments/assets/951b7885-cb94-4b13-b396-9baa0e5c54f2)

 ### Connected Textures
-If you want to enjoy connected textures, you need to download [MyCTMLib](https://github.com/ABKQPO/MyCTMLib) and put it in your mods folder.
+If you want to enjoy connected textures, download [MyCTMLib](https://github.com/ABKQPO/MyCTMLib) and put it in your mods folder.
 In addition, the `MyCTMLib.cfg` file included in the download must be placed inside your config folder.

 ### Licensing